 The goalie is a close-in weapon system invented by the Dutch in 1979.
-Once engaged, this is an autonomous and fully automatic armament system for short-range ship defence against highly agile missiles, planes, and fast-moving surface boats.
+Once engaged, this is an autonomous and fully automatic armament system for short-range ship defense against highly agile missiles, planes, and fast-moving surface boats.

 7. Phalanx (CIWS System )

-The Phalanx CIWS and American closing weapons system are radar-guided 20-millimeter Vulcan cannons installed on a swivelling base for protection against approaching threats like as small boats, surface torpedoes, anti-ship missiles, and helicopters.
+The Phalanx CIWS and American closing weapons system are radar-guided 20-millimeter Vulcan cannons installed on a swiveling base for protection against approaching threats like as small boats, surface torpedoes, anti-ship missiles, and helicopters.
 The US Navy and the naval forces of 15 other countries have taken advantage of the flaws.

-It is a six-barreled cannon with an effective range of up to 1500 metres and a rate of fire of roughly 70 rounds per minute or 4,500 rounds per minute that the US navy deploys on practically all classes of surface combat ships today.
+It is a six-barreled cannon with an effective range of up to 1500 meters and a rate of fire of roughly 70 rounds per minute or 4,500 rounds per minute that the US navy deploys on practically all classes of surface combat ships today.